ankitrohan091/MediNet/README.md

 - Adding comment functionality to posts- Implementing a search functionality for posts- Adding notifications for new posts and comments- Integrating a chat feature for users to communicate directly- Adding a feature to share posts on social media

 There are many resources available to help you learn more about Flutter.
-Here are a few:
+Here are a few :

 - [Flutter](https://flutter.dev/docs)
 - [Flutter YouTube channel](https://www.youtube.com/flutterdev)